-4. Click the appropriate Visual COBOL RM/Panels Conversion entry for your platform.

-Note: Click to the right of the Media Gallery title to display the available files as a detailed list; this will enable you to easier locate the required file(s).

-- 5. Under the Options group on the right side, click Download file. - 6.
-When prompted, extract the contents of the .zip file to the project directory.
+- 4. Click the appropriate Visual COBOL RM/Panels Conversion entry for your platform. - Note: Click to the right of the Media Gallery title to display the available files as a detailed list; this will enable you to easier locate the required file(s). - 5.
+Under the Options group on the right side, click Download file. - 6.
+When prompted, extract the contents of the .zip file to a directory that is not the project directory.